Chris35Wills/synthetic_channel_mesh/README.md

 An example of how to run the whole process in bash (assuming your R and python environments are correctly set-up) is provided here:

 - ./scripts/DIY.sh

+*If you're on windows, you may need to run `dos2unix DIY.sh` first to handle the newline characters.*

 ## Example run